Burhan7777/RedPdfPro/featurestobeadded.md

-FEATURES TO BE ADDED
+FEATURES TO BE ADDED (2/25)
 --------------------------------------------

 1) Share pdf as pdf and images: DONE
 2) Export pdf as word , excel and powerpoint file:
 3) Convert pdf into word , excel and powerpoint:
-4) Convert images in pdf:
+4) Convert images in pdf: DONE
 5) Convert word into pdf:
 6) Convert excel into pdf:
 7) Convert powerpoint into pdf: